FAITH OR PRESUMPTION

 Perhaps we of today do not believe we can hear from God, and so we utilize whatever formula we think will obtain what we desire, and proceed blindly, saying we are living by faith.

-We can trust the Bible promise for safety and survival, such as the ninety-first Psalm.
+We can trust the Bible promise for safety and survival, such as Psalm 91.
 And that is faith in God’s Word.
-But even then we have to go to Christ to obtain the details of how we are to respond to a given promise, because how we are to respond may differ from one situation to another.
+But even then we must go to Christ to obtain the details of how we are to respond to a given promise, because how we are to respond may differ from one situation to another.

 When we do not hear clearly from God while we are having a problem, or desire to move forward, we pray, take one step in the desired direction, and then watch the fruit of our action.
 If we have peace, and the results of our action seem godly, we take another step, and then watch the results of our action.
 And so on and on, step after step, watching and listening very carefully to determine whether or not God’s blessing is with us.